methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-03-13-get-your-vsan-get-your-vsan-now.md

 ---
 title: Get your VSAN, Get your VSAN now!
 date: 2014-03-13 09:30:28
-excerpt: "Yes, you heard it correct.
-VMware Virtual SAN (VSAN) is now GA as of 03/11/2014.
-VMware released VMware ESXi 5.5 U1 and vCenter Server 5.5 U1 which..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Yes, you heard it correct.
 VMware Virtual SAN (VSAN) is now GA as of 03/11/2014.
 VMware released VMware ESXi 5.5 U1 and vCenter Server 5.5 U1